telerik/ajax-docs/controls/ribbonbar/radribbonbar-items/ribbonbargallery/ribbonbargallery.md

 * **CommandName** - The CommandName that is passed as a parameter to the RibbonBar’s OnCommand or OnGalleryCommand event.

-* **ItemTextPosition** - property that can take vaules of Bottom, Inline and None.
+* **ItemTextPosition** - property that can take values of Bottom, Inline and None.
 It controls the position of the text relative to the image of each GalleryItem inside the Gallery.

 * **ExpandedHeight** - property that sets the height of the Gallery when expanded.